 Ashdown Formation: fossils rare in sandstones and silts except for fragmentary plant remains and poorly preserved moulds of bivalves and ostracods.
 Plants are well preserved in the Fairlight Clays - ferns, cycads and conifers.
 Dinosaur footprints are well preserved locally in the Ashdown Formation.

 Wadhurst Clay Formation: bivalves and ostracods dominant but gastropods and foraminifera are recorded and also insects.
 There are winnowed accumulations rich in vertebrate remains - bone fragments, teeth and scales representing fish, turtles, crocodiles and dinosaurs.
 Plants are found sometimes in growth position.

 Tunbridge Wells Sand Formation: fossils are uncommon and often poorly preserved in the sandstones.
 Rootlet horizons and plant-rich beds are common in the Grinstead Clay and bivalves, gastropods and ostracods are found.

-Purbeck Group (PB)Upper Jurassic
+Purbeck Group (PB)Lower Cretaceous